ryanbates1990/dnd/Plot Points/Session5.md

 - Looks like a triggered pitfall.
 There is no hiding it, The ground has crumbled making no easy path across
 - There is a long board on the other side leaning from the floor, signalling that permitted personel would bring a plank to cross the pitfall
 - If attempted to jump, the DC is a 10 athletics to get across
-- if failed take 3d8 damage
+- if failed take 3d8 damage.. can use the plank to climb out with a DC 10.

 Walls:
 At the End of the hallway a similar set of stairs appear and curl going the other way now.
 The next set of heiroglyphs show a group of men presenting the people of the city amazing gifts.
 Gold, jewels, etc. The people then bowed down to these men.